 The problem is though, diverse skillsets aren’t something that most professional platforms allow you to show off.
 It seems like every platform wants me to put myself into neat little boxes that can be packaged up for prospective companies to gaze upon and decide my worth.

 In short, they showcase titles, tenure, and companies when I really want to showcase my work.
+Here's how Polywork helps me do things differently.

-The Power of Portfolios
+The power of portfolios

 For this very reason I’ve never really relied upon any professional platform to tell my whole story.
 I’ve always had to create my own portfolio to tell that story completely.
 A portfolio is a great way to put forth the representation of your work that you want folks to see.
 After all, no one can tell your story better than you!